arnav-snowleo/scanner_app/README.md

 No external SDKs used.

-Entire functionality coded by us.
+Entire functionality coded by me.

 Beautiful UI with pleasing UX.